Skip to main content

 • Service

-Testing and Certification for Cord Sets and Power-Supply Cords Intended for Use in Data Centers
+Testing and Certification for Power Whips Intended for Use in Data Centers

-Demonstrate compliance with construction and performance requirements for data center power supply cords and cord sets.
+Demonstrate compliance with construction and performance requirements for data center power whips.

 Technician working on a laptop beside server racks in a data center.

 The rapid growth of data centers has made power management one of the most pressing challenges facing data center operators today.
 Artificial intelligence (AI) workloads require higher power density and more robust infrastructure.
-Electrical distribution equipment, such as power supply cords and cord sets, plays a vital role in data center operations and is a known contributor to outages, electrical fires and shock hazards.
+Electrical distribution equipment, such as power supply cords and cord sets, known in this industry as power whips, plays a vital role in data center operations and is a known contributor to outages, electrical fires and shock hazards.
 This highlights the urgent need for appropriate standards to support the safety and performance of these components, along with testing and certification to help manufacturers and data center stakeholders demonstrate compliance and mitigate operational and safety risks.

-To help address this need, UL Solutions collaborated with cloud service providers and industry stakeholders to develop construction and performance requirements for power supply cords intended for use in data centers, resulting in UL 817A, the Outline of Investigation (OOI) for Data Center Cord Sets and Power-Supply Cords.
+To help address this need, UL Solutions collaborated with cloud service providers and industry stakeholders to develop construction and performance requirements for power whips intended for use in data centers, resulting in UL 817A, the Outline of Investigation (OOI) for Data Center Power Whips.

 At UL Solutions, we offer testing and certification to UL 817A — helping manufacturers and data center stakeholders advance the safety and performance of power distribution in high-demand, high-density environments.